GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154984016-714b6532-e31d-42d3-b2ee-cf064487db66.jpeg ':size=350')

+?>Consider installing the pressure sensor now whilst the boiler is out [Pressure Transducer](#_222-pressure-transducer).

 Now re-attach the boiler.

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**